Nursing Homes Run Short Of COVID-19 Protective Gear As Federal Response Falters

 The society has enough equipment, but small nursing home groups and independent homes are still struggling, particularly with obtaining N95 masks, which filter out tiny particles of the virus and are considered the best way to protect both nursing home employees and residents from transmitting it.

 The CMS records show 711 nursing homes reported having run out of N95 masks, and 1,963 said they had less than a week's worth.
 But FEMA is not shipping any N95 masks, and nursing homes are having trouble obtaining them from other sources.
-Instead, it is sending surgical masks, but more than 1,000 homes have less than a week's supply of those.
+Instead, the agency is sending surgical masks, but more than 1,000 homes have less than a week's supply of those.

-Messiah Lifeways at Messiah Village in Mechanicsburg, Penn., received a FEMA shipment this week that had face shields and gloves, but only three days' worth of surgical masks and "very low, low-grade quality" gowns that lacked sleeves, said Katie Andreano, a Messiah communications specialist.
+Messiah Lifeways at Messiah Village in Mechanicsburg, Pa., received a FEMA shipment this week that had face shields and gloves, but only three days' worth of surgical masks and "very low, low-grade quality" gowns that lacked sleeves, said Katie Andreano, a Messiah communications specialist.

-Only two of ArchCare's five nursing homes have received any FEMA shipments even though it is based in New York City, the site of the nation's biggest outbreak.
+Only two of ArchCare's five nursing homes have received any FEMA shipments, even though it is based in New York City, the site of the nation's biggest outbreak.
 The equipment for those two homes lasted less than a week.
 LaRue tried to procure equipment from abroad, but all of the potential suppliers turned out to be fraudulent.
 He said ArchCare has had to rely on sporadic supplies from the state and city emergency management offices.

 "As we sit here today, I'm still not able to get more than a few days' supply of N95 masks, and I still struggle to a certain extent with gowns," LaRue said.
 "That doesn't make you sleep at night, because you're not sure when the next delivery comes."

-'It's not going to work'
+"It's not going to work"

 In addition to the supplies, the administration has dedicated $5 billion to nursing homes out of $175 billion in provider relief funds appropriated by Congress.
 Hospitals are getting much more.
-Administrators said money doesn't solve the broken private supply chains, where the availability of PPE is spotty and the equipment is vastly overpriced.
+Administrators said money doesn't solve the broken private supply chains, where the availability of personal protective equipment is spotty and the equipment is vastly overpriced.

 "Too often, the only signs of FEMA's much-hyped promise of PPE are scattershot delivery with varying amounts of ragtag supplies," said Katie Smith Sloan, president and CEO of LeadingAge, an association of nonprofit nursing homes and other service agencies for older people.